Nicky Maynard: Mansfield Town

 On 2 July 2019, Maynard signed with League Two side Mansfield Town.
 He scored a hat-trick in a 6–1 win over Oldham Athletic at Field Mill on 12 October, leading to manager John Dempster to comment that the best was yet to come for the "Stags" from the veteran striker.
 Maynard was offered a new contract at the end of the 2019–20 season but became a free agent after talks broke down.
 He finally signed a new one-year contract with the club on 28 August, though manager Graham Coughlan admitted he was short of match fitness after missing pre-season.
 On 1 February 2021, Maynard joined League Two side Newport County on loan for the remainder of the 2020-21 season.
-He scored on his debut for Newport in the 1-0 League Two win against Grimsby Town on the 6 February 2021.
+He scored on his debut for Newport in the 1-0 League Two win against Grimsby Town on 6 February 2021.
 Maynard played for Newport in the League Two playoff final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1-0 after a 107th-minute penalty.
 Maynard was released by Mansfield at the end of the 2020-21 season at the end of his contract.